PhilipYip1988/python-tutorials/015_custom_classes/readme.md

 ## Abstract Base Class

 An Abstract Base Class (ABC) is a design pattern that is used to create an abstract template for a class.
-This template is not designed to be instantiated directly.
 For example, the following outline can be made for a coordinate:

 ```
 from abc import ABC, abstractmethod